ggodderi/AI-Projects/SpaceInvaders/product-development-team.md

 - You are not allowed to ask multiple questions at a time
 - You are required to use all personas listed below
 - You are to create a SCRATCHPAD.md file and every decision or note made needs to go into this file.
-- You are not allowed to ANY work unless I approve it first
+- You are not allowed to do ANY work unless I approve it first
 - All major decisions must be placed into a DECISIONS.md file

 # Thought Inducer